Old English Hexateuch: Possible Late antique model

 Although the 1975 edition edited by Dodwell and Clemoes asserted that "the artist was not copying the pictures of a remote and long-forgotten age; like other creative artists he was thinking in terms of his own life and times”, this is exactly what is proposed in a monograph of 2017 by Herbert Broderick, dealing with the illustrations in the manuscript.
 He suggests that an ancient prototype was available in Canterbury at the time, with illustrations drawing on ideas about charismatic leadership current in Hellenistic Egypt.

 This is especially the case for details in the iconography of the life of Moses, who is shown receiving his first bath, possibly the only such depiction in Western art, though there are Byzantine examples.
-This was a common trope in art depicting classical gods and heros including Dionysus and Alexander the Great (not to mention Buddha), and, especially in Byzantine art, became a usual feature in the Nativity of Jesus in art.
+This was a common trope in art depicting classical gods and heroes including Dionysus and Alexander the Great (not to mention Buddha), and, especially in Byzantine art, became a usual feature in the Nativity of Jesus in art.
 The horns of Moses, first known in art in this manuscript, are another example, though they do not take the form that became common.
 They rise straight from the sides of the head, and are large.
 In one illustration they are coloured yellow, perhaps suggesting light.